-Any proposal to reject a re-accreditation submission at this stage will be confirmed by the Executive Staffs.
+Any proposal to reject a re accreditation submission at this stage will be confirmed by Education Committee.
 In the event of immediate rejection, reasons will be given in writing to the university.

 The university will submit a completed application form, the application fee and all accompanying documents through Education Services.